Play XML Entities

 username=test&password=test

-• To change the Content-Type of the request.
+• Change the Content-Type of the request.

 POST /login HTTP/1.1